mjeammet/mjeammet/README.md

 - 💼 Looking for work on small websites / apps / APIs.
 I'm new to this but I'm also a fast learner 💡 Sectors of interest include gaming, politics and sciences !

 - 🎲 I'm crazy about roleplaying games !
 Yes, D&D, exactly !
-It's an amazingly creative hobby, and I'm looking forward to buildings apps for our community ♥️
+It's an amazingly creative hobby, and I'm looking forward to building apps for our community ♥️

-- 📫 You can reach me at marie.jeammet [at] protonmail [dot] com
+- 📫 You can reach me at marie [dot] jeammet [at] protonmail [dot] com

 <!---
 <a href="https://github.com/anuraghazra/github-readme-stats">